scott-martin/infinite-list.js/README.md

 If you have an infinitely loading feed of items or simply a really long list of items, then this plugin can help improve the performance of your page.

+Checkout the demo to see it in action: http://scott-martin.github.io/infinite-list.js/

 Getting Started
 ---------------